 How do you make cauliflower rice?

 Cauliflower rice is simple to make using a food processor.
 Remove the florets from a head of cauliflower and pulse in the machine until the florets break down into a grainy texture, this only take a few pulses, and it happens in under a minute.
 Cauliflower florets are naturally crumbly, so they break down easily.
-There’s a little video to show you in this post.

 What is purple cauliflower?